xJust3M/english-for-designers/03-content-first/index.md

 I also enjoy working out a bit *(don't call me a gymrat)*, watching anime *(don't call me weeb)* and reading mangas but I prefer physical form and they're freakin expensive *~~(don't call me poor)~~*.

 When it comes to sports, I prefer single user gameplay sports.
 Like skiing, biking, snowboarding.
 Perhaps sports for two.
 To put it simply, I don't like sports where I have to function in a team.
 However, when it comes to videogames or job, I like to cooperate with others.
-Weird eh?

 And that's it.
 Thank you for your time!